-• Firm must make capital investment to establish or expand facility that devotes at least 80% of its space and payroll to manufacturing, R&D, or headquarters functions

-- Must create net new jobs of which at least 51% are paid 125% of the state's median wage - Offers to pay at least 80% of health insurance premiums for all new net full-time employment
+- Firm must make capital investment of at least \$250,000 to establish or expand facility that devotes at least 80% of its space and payroll to manufacturing, R&D, or headquarters functions. - Must create net new jobs of which at least 51% are paid 125% of the state's median wage if located in an urban area or 100% of the state's annual median wage if located in a rural area. - Offers to pay at least 65% of health insurance premiums for all new net full-time employment.

-Sales/use tax refund on qualified investment: Firms eligible for the Computer Data Center Credit can get an exemption from the Transaction Business Tax when investing between \$50 million and \$250 million in a data center, depending on location
+Sales/use tax refund on qualified investment: Firms investing in data centers may be eligible for the Computer Data Center Credit.
+They can get an exemption from the Transaction Business Privilege Tax and Use Tax when investing between at least \$25 million or \$50 million or \$250 million in a data center, depending on location.